 The Iron Bridge that greets you as you drive toward Ironbridge Gorge was the world’s first ever iron bridge, built in 1779.
 The area was once mined for its valuable contents, including coal, limestone and iron ore.
 As a result of this, many people flocked to the area, such as blacksmiths, because of the abundance of material needed to craft their wares.

-The bridge was built to demonstrate the versatility of and importance of iron.
+The bridge was built to demonstrate the versatility and importance of iron.
 While it was once surrounded by smoke and pollution as mined material crossed the River Severn, it is now a very calm and beautiful place to sit.
 You can just drive up to the bridge and come and go at your leisure, for free, but a visit to the museum costs £33 if you buy it online.

 Coach Rd, Coalbrookdale, Telford TF8 7DQ